zfl9/chinadns-ng/README.md

                                       format: family_name@table_name@set_name
  -N, --no-ipv6 [rules]                filter AAAA query, rules can be a seq of:
-                                      rule a: filter all domain name (default) rule m: filter the name with tag chn rule g: filter the name with tag gfw rule n: filter the name with tag none rule c: do not forward to china upstream rule t: do not forward to trust upstream rule C: check answer ip of china upstream rule T: check answer ip of trust upstream if no rules is given, it defaults to 'a' -o, --timeout-sec <query-timeout>    timeout of the upstream dns, default: 5 -p, --repeat-times <repeat-times>    only used for trustdns, default:1, max:5 -n, --noip-as-chnip                  allow no-ip reply from chinadns (tag:none) -f, --fair-mode                      enable fair mode (nop, only fair mode now) -r, --reuse-port                     enable SO_REUSEPORT, default: <disabled>
+                                      rule a: filter all domain name (default) rule m: filter the domain with tag chn rule g: filter the domain with tag gfw rule n: filter the domain with tag none rule c: do not forward to china upstream rule t: do not forward to trust upstream rule C: check answer ip of china upstream rule T: check answer ip of trust upstream if no rules is given, it defaults to 'a' -o, --timeout-sec <sec>              response timeout of upstream, default: 5 -p, --repeat-times <num>             num of packets to trustdns, default:1, max:5 -n, --noip-as-chnip                  allow no-ip reply from chinadns (tag:none) -f, --fair-mode                      enable fair mode (nop, only fair mode now) -r, --reuse-port                     enable SO_REUSEPORT, default: <disabled>